Manage Synchronization Domain Entities

 Note

-Please ensure that all of the nodes in the distributed domain are started before proceeding.
+Please ensure that all of the nodes in the distributed sync domain are started before proceeding.
+If you are running the domain manager with auto-init = false, then you need to manually generate its identity using the commands listed in the previous section.

-Initially the domain manager must transmit its domain parameters from its console by saving the parameters to a file.
-The domain id, serialized as a string, must also be transmitted.
+Initially the sync domain manager must transmit its sync domain parameters from its console by saving the parameters to a file.
+The sync domain ID, serialized as a string, must also be transmitted.

 @ domainManager1.service.get_static_domain_parameters.writeToFile("tmp/domain-bootstrapping-files/params.proto")